-- Preview Email Newsletter

 Kirsten Leng, associate professor of women, gender, sexuality studies recently published a book with the University of Nebraska Press exploring the role of humor in late 20th-century U.S. feminism.

-" Pleasure, Play, and Politics " explores how U.S. feminist activists and artists used satire, irony more PR
+" Pleasure, Play, and Politics " explores how U.S. feminist activists and artists used satire, irony and spectacle in the late 20th century as part of more PR

 KSU student competition team captures national title at International Builders' Show (10)